 Also, the fact that the Bourbon reign of terror pales beside "recent pogroms" (Acton, writing in the 1950s, is presumably referring to Stalinist Russia or Nazi Germany) is irrelevant.
 To say that the Neapolitan Republic, had it survived, "would have resulted in a police state far more inhuman than that of the Bourbons" is self-serving speculation.
 The Republic lasted for five months, and the upper- and middle-class leaders of that Republic had every opportunity to repeat the savagery of the French Reign of Terror of 1793.
 The fact is that they didn't.
 Republican "terror" in Naples consisted of the execution, by firing squad, of a father and son team found guilty of conspiring to overthrow the Republic.
 Two executions in five months.

-residence in Sicily saying that she wanted a
+commission from her residence in Sicily saying that she

 commission should turn the revolutionaries into cacicavalli,

 referring to the cheeses that are hung up for display.
 And

 that is what happened.

 Stendahl, in Rome, Florence and Naples (1826), reports at length a conversation about the Neapolitan Revolution and its grisly conclusion with a young man he identifies only as T***, an eye-witness to the events, themselves.
 Stendahl concludes: "I have been careful to suppress, during the course of this narrative, all the more gruesome details.
 Robespierre, whatever his faults, has this at least to be said in his favor: he did not count a majority of personal friends among the total number of his victims.
 Those whom he sacrificed, he sacrificed to a system, however ill-founded; not to his petty, personal spite."